oracle/terraform-provider-oci/website/docs/d/containerengine_node_pools.html.markdown

 * `name` - The name of the node pool.
 * `network_launch_type` - Emulation type for the physical network interface card (NIC) for nodes
 * `node_config_details` - The configuration of nodes in the node pool.
+	* `compute_cluster_id` - The OCID of the Compute Cluster to be associated with the worker node instance.
 	* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
 This field applies to both block volumes and boot volumes.
 The default value is false.
 	* `kms_key_id` - The OCID of the Key Management Service key assigned to the boot volume.
 	* `node_pool_pod_network_option_details` - The CNI related configuration of pods in the node pool.